Numi2/unchained/README.md

 - The recipient’s wallet deterministically recognizes and decrypts the new output; the coin appears in their balance.
 - Anyone can verify inclusion using a compact Merkle proof without revealing wallet secrets.

-Stealth addresses may include a signature, but the node does not require it.
 The important part is the recipient’s public keys that enable private output derivation.

 ---